Steven Chandler, a professional life coach and published author, has helped me to make a helpful distinction between agreements and expectations.

 (excerpted from https://www.stevechandler.com/choices.html)

-I'll give a generalized example of this for added clarity of understanding whilst keeping confidentiality from my own life coaching career (I've been certified as an Elite Life Coach by Mitch Matthews and David Nadler).
+A generalized example of this for added clarity of understanding (whilst keeping agreed upon confidentiality) from my own life coaching career (I've been certified as an Elite Life Coach by Mitch Matthews and David Nadler).

 Upon becoming sure or certain about a desired future that both a possible client and I concurred would be worth striving to achieve, I sometimes made an offer to support them in a scheduled way such as with a phone or Skype call every week.